Marionettes conductor and artistic director, Gretta Taylor. Photo: Mark Lyndersay

 Assistant Artistic Director (2011–present)

 Caroline has grown up in the Marionettes, having sung with them for the first time in 1992 as part of a concert with the St. Monica’s Preparatory School choir, before becoming a founder member of the Marionettes Youth Chorale in 1995, joining the adult choir in 1998, the management committee in 2006, and the executive committee in 2011.
 In addition to performing and volunteering with the Marionettes, she has worked as an actor, writer, editor, director, and producer in publishing, theatre, film and television for over a decade.
-She now works on various aspects of the Marionettes’ artistic and production work, including directing Les Misérables and co-directing Carmen (2011).
+She now works on various aspects of the Marionettes’ artistic and production work.
+She was a driving force behind the Marionettes’ mounting undertaking Les Misérables (where she served as stage director), and Bizet’s Carmen (where she served as co-director).
 Winner of both a National Scholarship and a Commonwealth Scholarship, she has a BA in Performance Studies from Williams College and an MA in Theatre & Performance from the University of London (Goldsmiths), and also studied at the Lee Strasberg Film & Theatre Institute and Trinity/La MaMa Experimental Theatre Company in New York.
 Stage credits with Williamstheatre (MA, USA) include the title role in Euripides’ Medea, as well as Euripides’ The Bacchae, Chekhov’s The Seagull, and Stacy Cochran’s Prostitutes.
 Stage credits in Trinidad and the UK include Tony Hall/David Rudder’s Brand New Lucky Diamond Horseshoe Club; 3canal’s SHINE; Geraldine Connor’s Carnival Messiah; as well as Richard Ragoobarsingh’s Scandal and Lotto Madness, The Prime Minister’s Speech, Girls on the Side, Why Did I Get Married?, Party Done, and Theresa Awai’s Coming Home.
 Her solo show Pack Light also played at the New York International Fringe Festival.
 She recently made her screen debut in A Story About Wendy 2 and features in the upcoming TV series The Apartment.
 Outside of the performing arts, Caroline works at MEP Publishers on book and magazine projects, including Caribbean Beat and Discover Trinidad & Tobago.
-Time permitting, she also enjoys volunteering and freelancing with other publications, nonprofits, startups and SMBs, including Carnival and fashion brand K2K. www.carolinetaylor.info
+Time permitting, she also enjoys volunteering and freelancing with other publications, nonprofits, startups and SMBs, including multiple Medium Carnival Band of the Year, K2K Alliance & Partners. www.carolinetaylor.info

 Assistant Production Manager (2011–present)